haiwen/seafile-admin-docs/manual/setup_binary/cluster_deployment.md

 ```

 !!! success
-    The first time you start seahub, the script would prompt you to create an admin account for your Seafile server, then you can visit `http://ip-address-of-this-node:80` and login with the admin account to test if this node is working fine or not.
+    The first time you start seahub, the script would prompt you to create an admin account for your Seafile server.
+Then you can see the following message in your console:

+    ```
+    Starting seafile server, please wait ...
+    Seafile server started

+    Done.

+    Starting seahub at port 8000 ...

+    Seahub is started

+    Done.
+    ```

+    Finally, you can visit `http://ip-address-of-this-node:80` and login with the admin account to test if this node is working fine or not.

-## Configure other nodes
+## Configure other frontend nodes

-If the first node works fine, you can compress the whole directory `/opt/seafile` into a tarball and copy it to all other Seafile server nodes.
-You can simply uncompress it and start the server on other frontend nodes by:
+If the first frontend node works fine, you can **compress** the whole directory `/opt/seafile` into a **tarball** and **copy it** to all other Seafile server nodes.
+You can simply **uncompress** it and **start** the server by:

 !!! note
     For installations using python virtual environment, activate it if it isn't already active